CDARS - Our Team

 Currently, Stephanie works with the Vecova Centre for Disability Services and Research in Calgary, where she advocates for persons with disabilities through research, program development, and community engagement.
 Stephanie can be reached at email@example.com.

-Patricia Thille, PhD, PT, is the Currie Post-Doctoral Fellow at the Wilson Centre, a joint centre of the University of Toronto and University Health Network.
+Patricia Thille, PhD, PT, is an Assistant Professor in the Department of Physical Therapy, at the University of Manitoba.
 She was awarded her PhD (Sociology) in 2015, from the University of Calgary, with funding from CIHR and The Killam Trusts.
 She studies stigma and chronic disease management in health services and health professions education, using qualitative methodologies and social theory.
+Learn more about Patty's work: http://umanitoba.ca/rehabsciences/thille.html